Pupil Premium and Pupil Premium +

 Our pledge for progress...

 Whilst children who receive additional funding have traditionally progressed well at Tudor Primary, the school is now more bespoke in the allocation of funds.
 We will ensure that we will think creatively and pro actively to do all that we can to maximise the social and educational development of those children who qualify for such additional funding.
 As a school we must be accountable in our commitment to 'diminishing the differences' in the attainment and progress of these children when compared to all of our children at Tudor as well as children nationally.

-You are able to download our pupil premium strategy document at the bottom of this page.
+You are able to download our latest pupil premium strategy document at the bottom of this page.

-Do look at our progress information (follow the link) for the impact.
-Ofsted inspectors were also full of praise as the quote at the bottom of this page highlights...
+As well as being part of a successful county-led 'Diminishing the Differences' project in the recent past, Ofsted inspectors were also full of praise as the quote at the bottom of this page highlights...

 We are committed to being accountable in the allocation of funds to ensure that the impact is targeted at those children who require it.

 Please keep an eye on this website to see how we continue to support and develop this area of our school.